Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 *Required for*: Figure presented in Brown et al. (in revision).
 Note, the correlation matrix is calculated again when the projection-based reference points are generated (Step 9 below) based on the same input files.

-**Step 7)** Generate a series of random draws for Ricker model to be used in the projections.
-These are generated and saved a priori to allow for comparison in outputs for scenarios when bias adjustment from back-transformation of log-normal deviates is not included (default is to include this bias adjustment)

-*File*: 'runWCVIChinook_projLRP.R' (Section 7)

-*Inputs*:

-'samSimInputs/CUPars_AllExMH.csv' for inlet names, and productivity  (ln alpha) and sigma (SD of Ricker recruitment deviations) by inlet

-'DataIn/WCVI_SMSY_AllExMH.csv' for SREP estimates based on accessible watershed area model

-*Outputs*:

-'SamSimInputs/Ricker_mcmc_AllExMH.csv' file of random draws for Ricker parameters

-'Figures/AlphaDensity.png', figure of density in ln alpha values from random draws

-'Figures/SREPDensity.png', figure of density of SREP values from random draws

-*Required for*: Running projection-based reference points (Step 9 below)

-**Step 8)** Manually complete input files of CU-specific parameters for projections.
+**Step 7)** Manually complete input files of CU-specific parameters for projections.

 *File*: samSimInput/CUPars_AllExMH.csv